 The goal of the Division is to

 maintain order and discipline, promoting safety and security within the facility, thus providing for the security and safety for the citizens of Oakland County.

-In 2012, the Corrective Services Division admitted close to 19,800 prisoners.
+In 2013, the Corrective Services Division admitted close to 20,000 prisoners.
 This is a challenge for the personnel of the Division considering there is a

 consistent jail overcrowding issue.
 The deputies and command do a phenomenal job of adjusting to the inmate overcrowding and creating ways to keep the system moving and secure.